2018–19 Manchester City F.C. season: Season summary

 The 2018–19 Premier League title race was one of the closest contests of the Premier League era.
 City and Liverpool exchanged their leads 32 times over the season, in part due to fixture rearrangements for EFL and FA Cup matches and television demands.
 The two title contenders jointly amassed a combined total of 195 points, which at the time was the highest combined total in English top flight history.

 On 12 May, City won their final league match of the league season 4–1 away at Brighton & Hove Albion to retain the Premier League title.
 In doing so, they matched their own record for 32 wins over a single season.
 They had to win their final 14 consecutive league matches to hold off the challenge of Liverpool, who themselves ended their season with nine-straight wins.

-One week later, on 18 May, City defeated Watford 6–0 at Wembley to win the FA Cup and complete an unprecedented English domestic treble and clean sweep of the major honors in English football.
+One week later, on 18 May, City defeated Watford 6–0 at Wembley to win the FA Cup and complete an unprecedented English men's domestic treble and clean sweep of the major honors in English football.
 It was also City's first ever league and FA Cup double and their sixth overall FA Cup title.
 The 6–0 scoreline was also the joint largest winning margin in the history of the FA Cup Final and the largest for any final in the competition since 1903.
 This final win of the season was Manchester City's 50th in all competitions.

-As of 9 April 2019, Manchester City had won the Carabao Cup, progressed to the final of the FA Cup, were in second place with one game in hand in the Premier League and scheduled to play Tottenham in the Champions League quarter-finals, thus making it possible to achieve the quadruple, a unique sweep of four major tournaments in a single season, something that had not been done by any English side.
+As of 9 April 2019, Manchester City had won the Carabao Cup, progressed to the final of the FA Cup, were in second place with one game in hand in the Premier League and scheduled to play Tottenham in the Champions League quarter-finals, thus making it possible to achieve the quadruple, a unique sweep of four major tournaments in a single season, something that had not been done by any English men's side.
 A win in each of City’s last twelve games of the season (potential UCL semi-finals and final included) would have guaranteed the quadruple for the club.
 However, a dramatic loss to Tottenham on away goals on 17 April ended City's quadruple hopes.
 Still, the Blues managed to achieve an unprecedented domestic treble.